 RSPCA Lay Members' Forum and workshops

 Between 1999 and 2019, the RSPCA organised an annual meeting for lay and other members of Animal Welfare and Ethical Review Bodies (AWERBs).
+In 2020, we held four online regional workshops for lay members instead.
 You can read about many of the previous events below.

 The programme for this year's 20th anniversary meeting included a talk and a discussion session on assessing the effectiveness of the Animal Welfare and Ethical Review Body (AWERB), and feedback on key points from this years' RSPCA/LASA/LAVA/IAT AWERB-UK meeting.
 Looking forward to the next 20 years, there were also presentations on some topical issues in animal research: animal sentience and what this means for animal welfare, genome editing and obesity research.

 Topics at our Forum in London included: key recommendations from the Animals in Science Committee report on the harm/benefit analysis; a scientist's experience of appearing in front of the AWERB; the scientific basis for assessing the mental states of animals; and the experience of a lay member at a large biomedical research institution.
 Abstract booklet (2018) (PDF 1.17MB)

 In 2018, we also held a Forum in Scotland, where speakers addressed topics including: the use of the '3Cs' to assess the effectiveness of the AWERB; developing the culture of care; and a discussion of the ethical challenges and issues raised by working with animals in the wild.
 Abstract booklet - Scotland (2018) (PDF 1.13MB)